CausticD/QRGen/README.md

 Guide:
 1) Run GenQRData.bat {SSID} {Password}
+1B) (Optional) Run GenPNG.bat to (quickly) create a PNG file with a preview to test.
 2) Run GenSTL.bat (or Gen3MF.bat) (Takes a minute)
 3) Slice (don't forget colour change) and print

+Interactive Mode:
+The main SCAD file now uses the OpenSCAD Customizer which allows altering size etc. There are two presets available as well.
+Default is a good all round look, minimal shows how to switch all but the QR COde off.

 Tips:
 - The slicer will need to be set up to do a colour change at the right layer.
 White first, then black.